Posted by careyfrankel under For Buyers

 With that said, it is important to make sure the exterior of your home looks its best when potential buyers make their drive-by.
 You know it’s a good idea to clean up the yard of debris, trim back the bushes, and strategically place a few pots of colorful flowers near the front door, but did you also consider what not to do?

-Here are a few curb appeal disasters that you will certainly want to avoid when selling your St. Johns County new construction:
+Here are a few curb appeal disasters that you will certainly want to avoid when selling your new construction with anyone, including Phyllis Frankel Realty Group:

 A Packed Driveway

 Your two cars, lawn mower trailer, and boat are doing little for your home’s curb appeal.
 A driveway packed with cars and other items automatically gives the appearance of a cramped and cluttered home.
 Therefore, it is in your best interest to clear out your driveway of any miscellaneous things while it is listed for sale.

 Plants, flowers and shrubs that look like they are on their last leg are definitely not what you want buyers to see when they drive past your home.
 Therefore, it will likely behoove you to roll up your sleeves and get to work on the landscaping in your home’s front yard.
 Remove any dead or dying plant material and replace it with native plants that are easy to maintain (a nursery professional can help you with your selections).

 You may have fondness for your large garden gnome in the front yard but, chances are, buyers won’t—and that goes ditto for your kids’ large plastic homes and play sets.
 It is important to tidy up your kids’ toys away from sight and to remove any lawn ornaments or decorations, as they often become a distraction and add to the feeling of a cluttered home.